code-423n4/2023-12-revolutionprotocol/README.md

 Begin by examining the access control and permissions for contracts that make up the art piece to AuctionHouse flow, such as the CultureIndex.
 It’s essential to ensure that access is tightly constrained and locked down to prevent unauthorized or malicious activities.
 Next, ensure the logic and flow of the system does not have any gaps or unexpected edge cases.
 This step is foundational to the system’s security and continued operation.
 Also, review the ERC20TokenEmitter contract's ownership and permissions to prevent governance takeover.

+Only the RevolutionBuilder instance should be able to initialize the 7 contracts in the revolution-contracts package.

 ### [CultureIndex](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution-contracts/src/CultureIndex.sol) attacks

 Checking that the CultureIndex or the MaxHeap can not be DOS'd where voting or creating art becomes prohibitively expensive, within a reasonable attack cost (~50 ETH).
 Keep in mind the CultureIndex can be reset by the VerbsToken to potentially relieve some pressure.